Members' Research Service By / January 30, 2023

 The crypto-asset sector, while still relatively new, has already changed the world of payments and investment forever.
 The fast-changing, mobile nature of the sector and its growing market prominence poses challenges, however, for tax authorities, which are not always able to track the capital gains made from trading crypto-assets.

-The proposed directive is subject to a special legislative procedure, requiring unanimous support in the Council, following consultation of the European Parliament and the European Economic and Social Committee.
-The Council agreed its general approach on the proposal during the meeting of the Economic and Financial Affairs Council of May 2023.
-Parliament is expected to vote its opinion during its September 2023 plenary session.
+The proposed directive was subject to a special legislative procedure, requiring unanimous support in the Council, following consultation of the European Parliament and the European Economic and Social Committee.
+The European Parliament adopted its (non-binding) opinion in September 2023.
+The Council adopted the proposal in October 2023, expressing broad support for the extension of the DAC towards crypto-asset transactions.

 Versions